 Actuarial Science (ACTSC) 611 Financial Mathematics I (0.50) LEC,TUT

 Course ID: 013389

-Time value of money; simple and compound interest and discount; real returns; equations of value; loan schedules; valuation of fixed coupon bonds; valuation of real return bonds; term structure of interest rates; no arbitrage pricing; valuation of forward contracts; binomial option valuation.
+Time value of money; simple and compound interest and discount; real returns; equations of value; loan schedules; valuation of fixed coupon bonds; valuation of real return bonds; term structure of interest rates; no arbitrage pricing; valuation of forward contracts; valuation of interest rate swaps.
 Duration and Immunization

 Actuarial Science (ACTSC) 612 Life Insurance Mathematics I (0.50) LEC,TUT

 Models for future lifetime; insurance and annuity functions; life tables and their use; future loss random variable for a contract; calculations of premiums and reserves; standard international actuarial notation.

 Actuarial Science (ACTSC) 613 Statistics for Actuarial Science (0.50) LEC,TUT

 Course ID: 013391

 Discrete and continuous random variables; generating functions; dependence; maximum likelihood estimation, functions of random variables; confidence intervals, hypothesis tests; Bayesian estimation, simple linear regression.

 Actuarial Science (ACTSC) 614 Corporate Finance and Accounting (0.50) LEC,TUT